APPLY TO DUKEENGAGE SOUTH AFRICA – CAPE TOWN

 Academic Connections

-Students who participate in this program might go on to pursue senior theses with a focus on South Africa, the history of apartheid, research projects concerned with international law and the rights of asylees, the history of antiapartheid struggles and the civil rights movement, as well as South African literature.
+Students who participate in this program might go on to pursue senior theses with a focus on South Africa, the history of apartheid, research projects concerned with international law and the rights of asylees, the history of antiapartheid struggles, as well as South African literature or an array of emerging debates about civil, constitutional, and human rights.

 Student Reflections from 2022